builtbymatthew/Calculator_MAUI/README.md

 ### 🚀 How to Run
 - Clone this repo

-- Open in Visual Studio 2022+ with the .NET MAUI workload and .NET 7.0 SDK
+- Open in Visual Studio 2022+

 - Run the project on Windows (WinUI)